isotopp/isotopp.github.io/content/posts/2022-06-20-mysql-breaking-replication-with-algorithm-instant.md

 optimize local table t;
 ```

-Finally, continue to add and drop the column `t.i`.
+Finally, continue to add and drop the column `t.i` as before.
 Check the TRV value on the primary and a replica.
 Note how the TRV value on the primary is lower than on the replica.